 The Ninth Circuit took issue with the first factor, holding that is was unclear as to whether the photos were posted “at the direction of the user" or with the involvement of the LiveJournal moderators, whom LiveJournal "selected and provided with specific directions."
 According to the court, whether the moderators were paid was not dispositive; all LiveJournal moderators act in a volunteer capacity.

 The recent developments stem from a 2013 lawsuit that Mavrix Photographs, a paparazzi agency that sells its celebrity photographs to various publications, filed against LiveJournal, alleging that the web host is liable for copyright infringement in connection with 20 copyright-protected photos posted to ONTD.
 The photos in question included one picture that appeared to show a pregnant Beyoncé before the singer announced that she was carrying twins.
+And according to Mavrix's complaint, LiveJournal garners millions of views per day and rakes in over $30,000 per day from advertisements located on the ONTD site.

 After the District Court ruled in LiveJournal’s favor in September 2014 and Mavrix appealed, the entertainment industry rallied to file briefs in support of the paparazzi company.
 On the other hand, websites, such as Pinterest and Etsy, filed briefs in support of LiveJournal and the DMCA safe harbor defense.
 Such websites depend heavily on user contributions to their sites and rely on the safe harbors.
 As a result, a decision against LiveJournal could have lasting implications on those websites, and others that post user-generated content, as well.